 2 – It’s the place to track access to and use of e-learning – IT CAN HELP

-If all you do is create, commission or purchase online courses, programmes or pathways – and make sure people work on them.
+If all you do is create, commission or purchase online courses, programmes or pathways – and make sure people work on them, that it may help.
 However, in the modern workplace, L&D’s work is moving on towards helping to solve performance problems in other (non-training) ways, and managing success using business performance metrics – which can’t be tracked in an LMS.

 3 – It’s the place to host performance support and other resources – NOT IDEAL